 Following the end of the school year, there are no time limits on weekly student involvement during the summer.
 During the regular school year, state laws apply.
 Under state law, for each extracurricular activity a school district must limit students to a maximum of eight hours of practice and rehearsal outside the school day per school week, excluding weekends and holidays.
 (A school week is defined as Monday through the end of the regular school day on Friday.)
 Public school-based robotics teams are already subject to this rule regardless of whether they participate in the UIL State Championship.

-How are the teams on the champion and finalist alliances recognized?
+How are the WINNING teams recognized?

 Will non-robot performance based awards be presented at the event?

 Other awards may be presented by both UIL and FIRST in Texas.
 For the 2019-2020 season, only FIRST Tech Challenge teams will be considered for Judged awards.
 The list of awards is available here.